omkarsingh1008/Street_light-laptop_detection/README.md

 ```bash
 pip install bs4
 ```
 And i also create one script which can extract images from websites.
+If you want to use script you have to pass url and it will extract images from website.

 the size of dataset is 150 per label